HorstBaerbel/MAMEduino/README.md

 MAMEduino
 ========

 Use an Arduino Leonardo to connect physical (arcade-style) buttons and/or a coin receptor to a PC.
 The Arduino then sends a configurable number of keypresses to the PC when buttons are pressed or coins are inserted, and can also startup/shutdown or reset the PC with the appropriate pins connected.
 The keypresses sent can be configured via small console program which currently works on Linux only (tested on Ubuntu 13.04).
 A Fritzing layout for the connection can be found in [MAMEduino.fzz](https://github.com/HorstBaerbel/MAMEduino/blob/master/MAMEduino.fzz) and the necessary Arduino source code in [MAMEduino/MAMEduino.ino](https://github.com/HorstBaerbel/MAMEduino/blob/master/MAMEduino/MAMEduino.ino).
+The coin receptor that was used is the [MoneyControls SR3 Type2](https://www.google.de/search?q=MoneyControls+SR3+Type2+datasheet).
+Other models will probably need adjustments to the Arduino source code or even the electronic interface/wiring.

 License
 ========